• Skip to primary navigation

 • Mash the rice slightly.

-• Add 1 tbsp chopped mixed nuts.
+• Add 1 tablespoon chopped mixed nuts.
 You can add more also if you like, we love to sprinkle the nuts while serving so I add very little.
 If you prefer you can even roast the nuts in ghee and add.

 • Switch off when it is still slightly runny as it thickens with time.
 Rice Kheer is ready to serve.